Wambita/ascii-art-output/README.md

 + center
 + justify

-A random example is the alignment: center
+A random example is the outputment: center

 ```bash